Brandy Norwood: Influences

+Norwood has cited Whitney Houston (pictured) as her idol and greatest influence.
+Houston eventually became Norwood's mentor throughout her career.

 Since the start of her career, Norwood has named Whitney Houston as her most prominent music and entertainment influence.
 Early in her career, she would often describe Houston as her "idol", crediting her voice, music, and performances as critical to her, both personally and professionally.
 In a 2014 interview, Brandy stated that, "as a professional musician, I would say that Whitney Houston is the greatest voice of all time."
 She elaborates, saying "She was always the idea for me.
 I wanted to be like her, sing like her, and do everything she was doing."
 Beginning in the late 1990s, Houston would evolve as a personal friend and mentor to Brandy, with Houston nicknaming herself as Norwood's "godmother".

 Norwood also names her father, vocal coach Willie Norwood, as instrumental to her discovery and development as a musician.
 She exclaims that her dad "taught me everything that I know [about singing]".
 About her dad, Norwood states: "I grew up singing in church with my dad, where he was the musical director and we sang gospel songs in a cappella almost exclusively.
 He bought me my first 4-track tape recorder.
 At first, I didn't like my own voice, but he encouraged me to embrace the unique qualities of my voice."

 While developing her own style and vocal sound, Norwood would credit gospel-jazz singer Kim Burrell, new age artist Enya, and English singer-songwriter Sade as major influences.
 In speaking about them, she said, "... it was listening to those women, along with my own creative voice, that helped me to find my niche, my own sound."

-Norwood has also noted several other musical inspirations, including Michael Jackson, Mariah Carey, Boyz II Men, the Clark Sisters, Stevie Wonder, Aretha Franklin, Coldplay, Janet Jackson, Timbaland, and her brother Ray J.
+Norwood has also noted several other musical inspirations, including Michael Jackson, Mariah Carey, Boyz II Men, the Clark Sisters, Stevie Wonder, Aretha Franklin, Coldplay, Janet Jackson, Aaliyah, Timbaland, and her brother Ray J.

 Over the course of her acting career, Norwood has noted Lucille Ball, Jenifer Lewis, Gabrielle Union, Niecy Nash, and Kim Fields as being integral to her development as an actress, and the discovery of her strength in comedic roles.